An El Niño is currently underway

-it may last though the end of 2015; see details at NOAA's El Niño web site
+it may last at least though to early spring of 2016; see details at NOAA's El Niño web site

 Weather drives the computer models we use.
 Insect, disease, and plant development are dependent upon the weather: how warm or cool the temperatures have been, how much, if any, rainfall has there been, what do we expect today, tomorrow, or next week.